A record number of tornadoes was registered 2004 in Kansas and more generally in the United States since they are recorded.

 If the tornado touches the ground during 10 seconds, it is automatically saved by the tornado detection system.

-"In May, there was no reason to expect a tornado-rich season, overnight, the jet stream shifted to create ideal conditions for the formation of super-cellular storms that generate tornadoes.
-Explained Jon Davies, a meteorological researcher in Wichita.
+“In May, nothing foreshadowed a season rich in tornadoes, overnight, the jet stream shifted to create ideal conditions for the formation of super cellular storms that generate tornadoes.
+Jon Davies, a meteorological researcher in Wichita, explained.